grandrew/beautiful-jekyll/clientstart.md

 ssh -i <file you saved privkey to> -l <username> -p <port> <host>
 ~~~

-You can use the provided private key at the `privkey` field as ssh identity or you can log in using your own ssh public key that you can provided in the Client interface.
+You can use the provided private key at the `privkey` field as ssh identity or you can log in using your own ssh public key that you can set in the Client interface.

 We provide an example helper python script [here](https://github.com/junk-systems/jusy/blob/master/jusy-client.py) to show how it can be used.